Bamboozled: How to happily grow bamboo

 Watering

-Bamboo will grow faster with the right amount of water.
+The right amount of water will help your plant grow faster.
 For the first two weeks after planting, water your bamboo until it’s saturated, every day in the late afternoon.
-After two weeks, give your bamboo a good watering three times a week in summer and once a week in winter.
-Make sure your bamboo is well watered during hot weather and when new growth appears.
+After this period, your plant should be happy with a good watering three times a week in summer and once a week in winter.
+Keep well watered during hot weather and when new growth appears.